-2. Provide with the desired result
+2. Provide the desired result

 3. Think over the content

 Think about your report and have no worries.
 After all, there is something you can share, and everyone has an interest in hearing it.
 Speak with topics you are good at and even if you had to read the statistics, dilute them with a speech from yourself, for instance, with a joke.
-The primary thing is the topic to be interesting for you, and then people are going to feel how enthusiastic you are and appreciate sincerity.
+The primary thing is for the topic to be interesting for you, and then people are going to feel how enthusiastic you are and appreciate your sincerity.

 4. Respect your listeners

-A key mistake is to assume that the public will certainly condemn, and awaits your failure.
+A key mistake is to assume that attendees will certainly condemn, and awaits your failure.
 Have respect for your audience.
 I doubt that these people would come to listen, knowing in advance that the performance would be boring and disastrous.
 There is a beautiful saying: “You reap what you sow.”
 Here this principle works, as nowhere else, exactly.
 If you imagine that people are friendly, and came to hear that you will tell entertaining things today – it will be so.

 5. Leave past experience behind